GRADE I LISTED PIECE HALL GETS THE ULTIMATE HARDSCAPE MAKEOVER3rd August 2017

 Hardscape supplied 5,500 square metres of Forest Pennant paving and setts for the central courtyard.
 This high-quality Pennant sandstone is sourced from the Forest of Dean and tied in perfectly with the original eighteenth century design.
 Hardscape supplied Forest Pennant setts in two formats, the first being 100mm cubes, and also in 150mm wide setts with hand fettled edges to give the appearance of a traditional tumbled sett.
 Portuguese granite setts were also used in the areas surrounding the North West and South East water features.
 Here Hardscape supplied a blend of four Portuguese granites and also Carlow Irish Blue Limestone.
 Portuguese Alpendurada Granite steps were installed around the central square to provide an elegant frame for the Forest Pennant paving, leading up to the main building.

-Twelve solid granite benches and forty euroform-w Iroko timber-topped granite benches, featuring a galvanised steel framework, which was left exposed beneath the Iroko timber to reveal The Piece Hall logo.
+Twelve solid granite benches and forty euroform-w Iroko timber-topped granite benches, featuring a galvanised steel framework, which was left exposed beneath the Iroko timber to reveal The Piece Hall logo, were also installed.
 The benches are illuminated at night by a set of unique light fittings, which provide added atmospheric effects to the already dramatic setting.
 Drawing together lighting engineers, fountain designers and landscape architects, Hardscape designed and detailed six water fountains.
 Each fountain was constructed out of more than 50 bespoke designed Alpendurada granite units.

 During the early planning stage, Hardscape invited the GRAHAM Construction team to visit their quarries and manufacturing facilities in the Alpendurada region in Portugal.
 Here they were able to gain a better understanding of how the material is quarried, manufactured and prepared for shipping.